eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 A summary of the descriptions in chapters 2, 3, and 4 will be added to the ARF main document, version 1.8.

+Rulebooks will be modified to include indications of support for re-issuance and batch issuance.

 ## 6 References